learn-co-curriculum/hs-final-project-summary/README.md

 Now you can create as many instances of the goat as you want in the application controller.
 Boot up your server with the shotgun command in the terminal and take a look at your goats!

+Now your turn, try adding a user model (user.rb file in the models directory), a user view (user.erb file in the views directory) and a '/users' route in the application controller.
+Create user instances and display their attributes, for example a user's name, age and birthday, in the view.

 ### Sinatra MVC File Structure

 For your reference, here is the file structure for your Sinatra project template and a quick summary of what each of those directories and files does.